LeonWeberDESY/recording_tool/README.md

 ## Setup Instructions

 ### 1. Install Software
+- Make sure that all installations are made in system paths that DO NOT contain spaces in their name (like "Program Files")
 - Download and install **OBS Studio** (≥ 31.1.2) and ensure WebSocket ≥ 5.x is included.
+    1. Open OBS Studio and decline the "auto-configuration wizard".
     1. Open OBS Studio → Tools (top bar) → WebSocket Server Settings.
     2. Enable the server, set port (default 4455), and optionally a password.
+    4. This will open Windows Firewall Settings → Accept it.
     3. Create a new scene and name it i.e. `sipgate_scene`
     4. Go to Settings (bottom right) → Video
-    5. Set Base (Canvas) Resolution and Output (Scaled) resolution each to `5360x1440`
+    5. Set Base (Canvas) Resolution and Output (Scaled) resolution each to `5360x1440`.
+Set FPS to 30.
     6. Go to Settings → Audio → Global Audio Devices
     7. Select Desktop Audio `Default`, all others `Disabled`
     8. Select the scene and add a new source (Display Capture) for each monitor connected.
 Drag and drop the sources on the canvas so they don't overlap.
     9. Go to Settings → Output and select Output Mode `Advanced`.
     10. Go to Recording and set the Recording Path to as you like.
-Click "Generate File Name without Space" and set Recording Format to `MPEG-4 (.mp4)`
+Click "Generate File Name without Space" and set Recording Format to `MPEG-4 (.mp4)`.
-    11. Update `obs_control.py` with your `host`, `port`, and `password` as well as `scene_name` and if you are not using the default microphone change  `device_id`.
-- Download and install **Python** 3.13+ and make sure it’s added to system PATH.
-Therefore:
+- Download and install **Python** 3.13+:
-    1. Hold `Win` and press `Pause`.
-    2. Click Advanced System Settings.
-    3. Click Environment Variables.
-    4. Append your python file path to the `Path` variable.
+    1. Open the installer and select "use admin privileges when installing py.exe" and "ADd python.exe to PATH"
+    2. Select Customize installation.
+    3. Check all boxes on the next page.
+    4. In "Advanced Options" check the first 5 boxes up to "precompile standard library" and then select a install location.
 - Download the **Git Standalone Installer** (≥ 2.51.0) and follow its installment steps (use the recommend settings).

 ### 2. Clone this git repository